 Child Custody and Parental Rights

-- The amount of contact and the nature of the relationship with both parents.
+- The amount of contact and the child’s relationship with both parents

-- Any history of domestic violence with either parent.
+- If either parent has a history of domestic violence

-- Conviction of illegal activity or substance use in recent years.
+- If either parent has recently been convicted of illegal activity or substance use

 If you have questions or would like more information regarding Paternity and Parentage Services in California